bitcoin-core/bitcoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

-The [BIP66][] (strict DER) soft fork which activated in July 2015 will soon be providing reduced processing time by making it possible to switch to libsecp256k1 for validation as described elsewhere is this FAQ.
-The reduced validation time makes it uncommon among soft forks in providing direct benefits to miners.
+The [BIP66][] (strict DER) soft fork which activated in July 2015 will soon be providing reduced processing time by making it possible to switch to libsecp256k1 for validation as described elsewhere in this FAQ.
+The reduced validation time makes it uncommon among soft forks that it provides direct benefits to miners.

 What segregated witness (segwit) does is provide several major benefits to anyone who uses it to create transactions: